Xinjiang under Qing rule: Xinjiang province (1884–1911)

 A regionalist style nationalism was fostered by the Han Chinese officials who came to rule Xinjiang after its conversion into a province by the Qing, it was from this ideology that the later East Turkestani nationalists appropriated their sense of nationalism centered around Xinjiang as a clearly defined geographic territory.

 The British and Russian consuls engaged in counterintelligence against one another at Kashgar during The Great Game.

 In August 1902, a magnitude 7.7 earthquake devastated Kashgar and Artux.
 About 10,000 people died and 30,000 homes were destroyed.
 The disaster led to the Qing government relieving taxes and providing compensation to the victims.

+Qing rule of Xinjiang ended with the 1911 Revolution in Xinjiang that took place in Ili and the fall of the dynasty.